dattv/ML-DL-Lecture-Notes/DeepLearning.md

 L1 penalizes the absolute value of the weight and tends to make the weights zero.
 L2 penalizes the squared value of the weight and tends to make the weight smaller during the training.
 Both the regularizes assume that models with smaller weights are better.

 ## Training neural networks
+Training ANN is tricky as it contains several parameters to optimize.
+The procedure of updating the weights is called backpropagation.
+The procedure to minimize the error is called optimization.

+## Backpropagation
+A backpropagation algorithm is commonly used for training artificial neural networks.
+The weights are updated from backward based on the error calculated as shown in the following image:

+After calculating the error, gradient descent can be used to calculate the weight updating, as explained in the next section.

+## Gradient descent
+The gradient descent algorithm performs multidimensional optimization.
+The objective is to reach the global maximum.
+Gradient descent is a popular optimization technique used in many machine-learning models.
+It is used to improve or optimize the model prediction.
+One implementation of gradient descent is called the stochastic gradient descent (SGD) and is becoming more popular (explained in the next section) in neural networks.
+Optimization involves calculating the error value and changing the weights to achieve that minimal error.
+The direction of finding the minimum is the negative of the gradient of the loss function.
+The learning rate determines how big each step should be.
+Note that the ANN with nonlinear activations will have local minima.
+SGD works better in practice for optimizing non-convex cost functions.

+* Stochatic gradient descent [(SGD)](https://yihui.name/animation/example/grad-desc/) is the same as gradient descent, except that it is used for only partial data to train every time.
+The parameter is called mini-batch size.
+Theoretically, even one example can be used for training.
+In practice, it is better to experiment with various numbers.
+In the next section, we will discuss convolutional neural networks that work better on image data than the standard ANN.